Learn How to Time Contractions

 When you have true labor contractions, you will feel them get stronger each time, and they will increase in frequency and duration.
 True labor contractions won’t go away even if you move or change positions.

-Another benefit of knowing how to time your contractions is that you’ll be able to give this information to your healthcare provider, who can then figure out whether it’s time for you to head to the hospital or birthing center, or advise you to stay at home for a little longer.
+Another benefit of knowing how to count your contractions is that you’ll be able to give this information to your healthcare provider, who can then figure out whether it’s time for you to head to the hospital or birthing center, or advise you to stay at home for a little longer.

 How to Time Contractions During Labor

-Here’s how to time your contractions:
+Here’s how to time and track your contractions:

 Make a note of the time when your first contraction starts (“time” on the table below)